menu icon

 • Fold egg white mixture into batter.

-• Divide batter evenly between the two pans and bake for approximately 30 minutes, or until a toothpick entered into the center of the cakes comes out clean.
+• Divide batter evenly between the two pans, about 800 g per pan, and bake for approximately 30 minutes, or until a toothpick entered into the center of the cakes comes out clean.

 • Flip cakes out onto cooling racks and cool completely.

-• Add the sugar, rosé, and cornstarch to the saucepan and continue stirring for 2 more minutes.
+• Add the sugar and cornstarch to the saucepan and continue stirring for 2 more minutes.

 • While the cakes and the jam are cooling, beat butter until fluffy and smooth.

-• Add in powdered sugar and rosé and beat until desired consistency.
-If the frosting is too thick, add more rosé.
-If it's too thin, add more powdered sugar.
+• Add in powdered sugar and raspberries and beat until desired consistency.

 Assembly